yhj0-0/VCF-Net/README.md

 ### 🚀 Code Release Plan

-To strictly comply with the double-blind review policy of the conference, the complete source code, training scripts, dataset splits, and pre-trained weights are temporarily withheld.
+To strictly comply with the double-blind review policy of the conference, the complete source code, training scripts are temporarily withheld.

 **All materials will be fully released and open-sourced here immediately upon the acceptance of the paper.**